yash-dk/TorToolkit-Telegram/readme.md

 - `USER_CAP_ENABLE` : Work in progress
 - `USER_CAP_LIMIT` : Work in progress

+- To modify QBT engine Preferences and QBT trackers ...Please check `qBittorrent.conf` in root of the repo..

 ## **Rest Variables are not to be changed**